phillipliu2008/Code-Samples/Java_Final_Project/readme.txt

-A Battleship game made with Java Swing with multi-threading This is an Eclipse Project.
+A Battleship game made with Java Swing with multi-threading.
+This is an Eclipse Project.
 Import it first in order to play.